PPP asks aviation minister to quit for inflicting huge loss to nation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan People’s Party (PPP) has demanded the resignation of Aviation Minister Ghulam Sarwar for disrupting the services of the PIA to the EU, UK and thereby rendering immense loss to the nation.
+ISLAMABAD: The Pakistan People’s Party (PPP) has demanded the resignation of Aviation Minister Ghulam Sarwar for disrupting Pakistan and rendering immense loss to the nation.